8an3/mynotesrepo/10519_Catalyst Software_todo.md

 # Catalyst Software
+- [ ] fix add to devstack from exporer view
+- [ ] add script that copies prompt files into their objects within the devstack config
+- [ ] add prot 7 to yeet
 - [x] need to make the objects for core/navbars and pages
 - [x] post linked in blog post about  pre promtp
 - [X] monaco editor need to add in support of saving settings whene edited